SAP/ui5-webcomponents/docs/Public Module Imports.md

 The ```<ui5-input>``` element acts as an ```<input>``` with the Fiori design and added functionality, such as value state.

-An advanced feature is the so called "input suggestions", allowing the user to choose from a list of predefined options while typing.
+The so-called "input suggestions" is an advanced feature that allows the user to choose from a list of predefined options while typing.
 Since input suggestions may not always be needed, they do not come as part of the ```<ui5-input>``` itself.

 To enable the functionality, import the above module into your app.
 This will also automatically import `ui5-suggestion-item`